Defining the Evaluation Scope and Risk Tier

 Selecting and Running Meaningful Capability Benchmarks

 To effectively evaluate AI vendor capabilities, it's essential to implement a structured benchmarking process that yields informative insights.
+Begin by selecting two to four relevant benchmarking metrics that align specifically with your AI use case.

-It's also important to establish clear acceptance thresholds, allowing for objective measurement of vendor systems and thereby minimizing associated risks.
+It's also important to establish clear acceptance thresholds, allowing for objective measurement of vendor systems and thereby minimising associated risks.
+During the benchmarking process, utilise the evaluation harness to collect precise metrics, enabling validation of vendor capabilities through accurate, audit-ready data.

 Assessing Safety, Bias, and Robustness

-It's advisable to require comprehensive safety plans, regular audits, and thorough documentation regarding privacy and security measures employed by the vendor.
+It's advisable to require comprehensive safety plans, regular audits, and thorough documentation regarding privacy and security measures.
+Confirm that the vendor's processes comply with relevant regulations and industry standards, and pursue ongoing validation to detect emerging risks.

 Testing Operational Performance and Cost Efficiency

 To effectively evaluate an AI vendor, it's essential to rigorously test operational performance and cost efficiency against clearly defined criteria.
+Begin by identifying key performance indicators (KPIs) such as accuracy, latency, and output rates that align with your organisational goals.

-Additionally, apply established acceptance thresholds to determine if each AI model aligns with your operational performance requirements.
+Conduct benchmarking tests utilising 2–4 suitable benchmarks and ensure that all configurations are documented for reproducibility.
+Apply established acceptance thresholds to determine if each AI model aligns with your operational performance requirements.

 Furthermore, seek contractual protections such as service level agreements (SLAs) that require vendors to disclose any AI model modifications that could impact performance or costs.
-This approach is vital for preserving operational control and protecting your investment.

 Reviewing Security, Privacy, and Regulatory Compliance

-It is essential to analyze how an AI model manages sensitive information, including the mechanisms it employs for data encryption and access controls.
+It is essential to analyse how an AI model manages sensitive information, including the mechanisms it employs for data encryption and access controls.
 This becomes particularly critical when third-party vendors are involved, as they can pose additional risks for data breaches.

 Embedding Contractual Protections and Go/No-Go Decisions